FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 The bug is because there is a need to group the useid in orden to have all rows with some nonzero data.
 Also, we found out that with the 'ml-10m' dataset from grouplens neither 'codiGrad' nor 'fmincg' algorithms work as there is too much data for them and after hours of waiting they collapsed.

-**9. CONCLUSIONS**
+**10. CONCLUSIONS**
-1. for large data sets these algorithms do not work, they are just too slow.
+1. for large data sets these algorithms do not work, they are just too slow(Mathworks online environment).
 Probably there are other algorithms or there is a need for a supercomputer to make them work.
 2. for data sets with around 100.000 ratings these algorithms work perfect.
 It took between 30 second to 5 minutes to finish.
 3. Using datastore and tall tables is the best way to work with big datasets.
 In this analysis we worked with two datasets, one with 100K ratings and another with 10000 k ratings.
 In the small dataset there is no need for datastore and tall tables, and in big dataset(10000 k ratings) most of the processes worked in seconds or in a few minutes.
 4. Using sparse matrices is the best way to work with big datasets.
 Sparse matrices use less memory and are faster than ordinary matrices.